Thefrank/jellyfin-server-freebsd/README.md

 # One more thing

-Microsoft does not currently official support dotNET5+ on FreeBSD so this packagea and its binaries might have limited support across FreeBSD versions.
+Microsoft does not currently support dotNET5+ on FreeBSD so this package and its binaries might have limited support across FreeBSD versions.
 If you are knowledgeable in the inner-workings of FreeBSD please drop over to https://github.com/dotnet/runtime/issues/14537 if you would like to help out getting dotNET on to FreeBSD.